About Shankill Tennis Club

 - A thriving and growing Junior section

-- Continual club development – culiminating in Indoor Tennis Centre – May 2016
+- Continual club development – culminating in Indoor Tennis Centre – May 2016

 - Membership is great value and the club is now open for new members

 - Non-members are very welcome to play and avail of coaching – simply phone the club on 01 282 5400 to book a court

-We have grown over the past 30 years both through the hard work and contribution of members of the club and strong support from Dún Laoghaire Rathdown County Council and from the Sports Capital Programme of the Department of Transport , Tourism and Sport
+We have grown over the past 30 years both through the hard work and contribution of members of the club as well as strong support from Dún Laoghaire Rathdown County Council and the Sports Capital Programme of the Department of Transport, Tourism and Sport.

 A full list of Club Rules is available here

 - Saturday courts close at 7pm

 To access the courts outside these hours, a fob is required – application forms are in the office.
 Parents are reminded that juniors may not be left unsupervised at the courts when the club supervisor is not on duty.